Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Experimentation

 Finally, to give a perspective to the presented performance, we have reproduced one of the proposed scenarios (the master-worker structure with 4 workers) with OpenFL, one of the mature FL frameworks from related work.
 To further highlight our effort to the RISC-V developers community, we made an effort to port OpenFL to this computational platform.
 This porting required recompiling in ad-hoc ways the software dependencies (ninja, openblas, grpc/grpcio, and crytography).

-As reported in table~\ref{tab:results:mnist}, our implementation on the SiFive can complete the training of 100 epochs over the MNIST dataset in a mean time of 673.70 seconds (~11 minutes and 7 seconds).
-Conversely, OpenFL, with the same model, hyperparameters, data preprocessing and distribution, achieved a mean running time of 2,486 seconds (~41 minutes and 26.42 seconds).
+As reported in table~\ref{tab:results:mnist}, our implementation on the SiFive can complete the training of 100 epochs over the MNIST dataset in 673.70 seconds on average (~11 minutes and 7 seconds).
+Conversely, OpenFL, with the same model, hyper-parameters, data pre-proces\-sing and distribution, achieved an average running time of 2,486 seconds (~41 minutes and 26.42 seconds).
+Additionally, we repeated the same experiment on the x86-64 platform: even in this case we assessed the efficiency of our implementation (23.56 seconds) with respect to OpenFL (59.15 seconds).
 The difference between the two execution times is stunning, and its motivations have already been discussed throughout the entire paper; this is just another example of how a more high-performance-orientated FL framework would benefit the overall FL research environment.